m-nsor/Data-warehouse-creation/README.md

 # Data-warehouse-creation
-Designing and implementing an operational database and a data warehouse for a fictional spy organization on Oracle
+Designing and implementing an operational database and a data warehouse for a fictional spy organization on Oracle using ELT methodology

 # Spirogyra Spy Network